 These are a few of the often-asked questions relating to the morel mushroom.
 From hunting and harvesting, to cultivating them yourself – consider it an attempt to disclose some of the mysteries of the often elusive morel.
 Many of the questions are geared toward shroomers who are new to the experience, others are questions even the most seasoned hunters often times continue to ask themselves.

-If you do not see the answer to a particular question you may have then check out The Great Morel Forum.
-A place where morel enthusiasts gather to share information and knowledge.
+If you do not see the answer to a particular question you may have then check out The Great Morel Forum or visit our Facebook Group – The Great Morel Information Exchange.
+Both are places where morel enthusiasts gather to share information and knowledge.